paulelliott/fabrication-site/views/_content.markdown

 Add this to your gemfile.

-`gem 'fabrication'`
+    gem 'fabrication'

 Now you can define fabricators in either `spec/fabricators/*.rb` or `test/fabricators/*.rb`.
 They are automatically loaded, so no additional requires are necessary.

+### Configuration

+You can specify where the fabricators are loaded from with a configuration option.

+    Fabrication::Config.fabricator_dir = "data/fabricators"

+Or you can give it an array of locations.

+    Fabrication::Config.fabricator_dir = ["data/fabricators", "spec/fabricators"]

 ### Rails 3 Generators